OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-boot.md

 #### Editing the `/etc/rc.local` File

 The Omega reads the commands to run on boot from the `/etc/rc.local` file.
+// TODO: find a way to add emphasis to this line, since it's the focal point of the tutorial

  Type `vi /etc/rc.local` and you'll see the contents of the file: